mlan/docker-postfix-amavis/README.md

 - Multi-staged build providing the images `full`, `milter`, `mda` and `mta`
 - Configuration using environment variables
 - Log directed to docker daemon with configurable level
-- Built in utility script `mtaconf` helping configuring Postfix, AMaViS, SpamAssassin, ClamAV and Dovecot
+- Built in utility script `conf` helping configuring Postfix, AMaViS, SpamAssassin, ClamAV and Dovecot
 - Makefile which can build images and do some management and testing
 - Health check
 - Small image size based on [Alpine Linux](https://alpinelinux.org/)